svmiller/steveproj/README.md

-Windows users will invariably have to install it since it will not come by default. [*The Carpentries* has a guide](https://swcarpentry.github.io/make-novice/setup) has a guide and installer to do this.
+Windows users will invariably have to install it since it will not come by default. [*The Carpentries* has a guide](https://swcarpentry.github.io/make-novice/setup) and installer to do this.
 Windows users may also want to [consider installing `Chocolately`](https://chocolatey.org), an apparent `Homebrew` analog for Windows users.
 Afterward, a simple `choco install make` command should work just fine.
 The increased integration of Linux into Windows, prominently [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), offers more avenues for Windows users to install Make on their operating system.